MistyCommunity/Documentation/src/content/misty-ii/robot/sensor-data.md

 # {{title}}

-This document provides information about Misty's available event types.
-Use these event types to get live updates with data from Misty's sensors and other system services.

-To receive event messages, you can register event listeners in your skill code.
-You can also subscribe to event messages from a remote device by connecting to Misty's WebSocket server.

-When you register for event messages, you can:
+The code you write for Misty allows the robot to autonomously react to input from her surroundings.
+To enable this autonomy, you must create *event driven* skills and robot applications.
+This means writing applications with logic that listens for and responds to incoming environmental data.

+## Events Overview

+Misty's software provides an interface for processing event data in on-device skills as well as remote-running robot applications.
+This event data is associated with a number of different *event types*.
+The data for these event types comes from many different sources, including:

+* Misty's sensors (such as capacitive touch sensors, bump sensors, and time-of-flight sensors)
+* external hardware (such as the Misty Arduino-compatible backpack)
+* internal, sensor-enabled processes (such as face recognition, key phrase recognition, and the robot's hazards system)
+* Misty's software (such as messages from the robot's skill system)
+* your own skills and applications (such as skill debug messages and custom event triggers)

+To receive event messages, you must create *event listeners* in the code for your skills and robot applications.
+We sometimes refer to this process as *registering for an event*.
+When you create an event listener, you can:

-* filter out unwanted data by specifying which property values an event message should include
+* filter out unwanted data by specifying which *properties* an event message should include
-* apply conditions to receive messages only when the property values for an event meet specific criteria
+* apply *event conditions* and *validations*, or rules that define what kind of data an event listener can receive from a particular event type
+* set a *debounce* value, or how frequently a particular event type should send event messages (this is useful for event types that provide a constant stream of new data, instead of sending data just once when a particular event occurs)

+The process for creating an event listener, receiving event data, and handling that data in your code depends on whether you are building an on-device skill or a remote-running robot application that communicates with Misty over a wireless network.
+Additionally, the implementation details for registering event listeners differ between Misty's JavaScript and .NET SDKs.

+For instructions and examples that show how to use event data across the different ways you can code Misty, see the following:

+* To learn about using Misty's WebSocket server to stream event data to remote-running applications, see [Getting Data from Misty](../../../misty-ii/rest-api/overview/#getting-data-from-misty)
+* To learn about registering event listeners in JavaScript skills, see [Sensor Event Callbacks](../../../misty-ii/javascript-sdk/javascript-skill-architecture/#sensor-event-callbacks)
+* To learn about using event data in .NET skills, see [Registering & Unregistering Events](../../../misty-ii/net-sdk/net-skill-architecture/#registering-amp-unregistering-events)

 {{box op="start" cssClass="boxed noteBox"}}
 **Note:** If your Misty is using the `Current` version of Misty's WebSocket system, WebSocket event messages do not include `SensorName` or `Type` key/value pairs.
 Use Misty's [GetWebsocketVersion](../../../misty-ii/rest-api/api-reference/#getwebsocketversion) command to find out which version your robot is using, and use [SetWebsocketVersion](../../../misty-ii/rest-api/api-reference/#setwebsocketversion) to switch versions.